Q:

 With the UK’s eight biggest airlines planning to fly 150 million more passengers a year (imagine 300,000 extra jumbo jets to get the size of it), this status quo becomes unsustainable.

-Unfortunately, London Heathrow, London Gatwick and Manchester airports look set to miss the deadline.
-This is because some new scanners will be in place, and other lanes will be operating the current scanners, meaning 100ml limits to carry-on liquids will still apply confusing travellers.
+London Heathrow, London Gatwick and Manchester airports are set to miss the deadline.
+This is because some new scanners will be in place, and other lanes will be operating the current scanners, meaning 100ml limits to carry-on liquids will still apply leaving travellers confused.

 Rory Boland, editor of Which?
 Travel, said: